 To start creating a funnel for your online business, you need to put yourself in your prospect’s shoes and understand how they move through your website.
 This information can then be leveraged to map an ideal path.

 While this works, your visitors are also likely to follow other paths through the site.
 The best bet is to build multiple funnels and track all of them for maximum conversions.
 This will also help you understand how to visualize your funnel for the most optimum conversion scenario.

 Define conversion goals for each step of the funnel and set up a way to track them.
-You can easily do this by setting up funnels with Freshmarketer and using the resulting analytical data to measure its performance.
-The usual metrics that are tracked at every step include:
+You can easily do this by setting up funnels with Freshworks CRM and using the resulting analytical data to measure its performance.
+Conversion goals typically fall under the following categories:

-Every page of your website, regardless of whether it is a part of your funnel, should be rich in terms of content.
+Regardless of whether it is a part of your funnel, every page of your website should be rich in terms of content.
 That's because content plays a significant role in pushing leads from one funnel step to another.
 It also helps you unearth new pages that you can include in your funnel for better conversion.

-Content is an opportunity for you to showcase your brand in the right light, address the needs of your prospects, and distinguish your company from your competitors.
-Content curation ideas for each Funnel Stage can look like these:
+Content is an opportunity for you to showcase your brand in the right light, address your prospects' needs, and distinguish your company from your competitors.
+Content curation ideas for each funnel stage can look like these:

 One of the best ways to devise a funnel that actually works is by bringing in qualified leads in the first place and regularly analyze the conversion funnel metrics.
-The larger the net you are using in the awareness stage, the more likely it is that you will end up with non-qualified leads.
-Sooner or later, this is bound to interfere with the creation and optimization of your website conversion funnel.
+The larger the net you are using in the awareness stage, the more likely you will end up with non-qualified leads.
+Sooner or later, this is bound to interfere with your website conversion funnel's creation and optimization.